akka/akka-management/docs/src/main/paradox/discovery/kubernetes.md

         - name: remoting
           containerPort: 2552
           protocol: TCP
-        # akka-management bootstrap
+        # When
-        # This name must match the name defined in
+        # akka.management.cluster.bootstrap.contact-point-discovery.port-name
-        # akka.discovery.kubernetes-api.pod-port-name configuration
+        # is defined, it must correspond to this name:
         - name: management
           containerPort: 8558
           protocol: TCP